Sairyss/backend-best-practices/README.md

 Enforce a limit to the number of API requests within a time frame, this is called Rate Limiting or API throttling

-By default there is no limit on how many request users can make to your API.
+By default, there is no limit on how many request users can make to your API.
 This may lead to problems, like [DoS](https://en.wikipedia.org/wiki/Denial-of-service_attack) or brute force attacks, performance issues like high response time etc.

 To solve this, implementing [Rate Limiting](https://en.wikipedia.org/wiki/Rate_limiting) is essential for any API.